prog4biol/pfb2019/pfb.md

 >>> seq
 ['T', '-', 'T', 'T', 'G']
 ```
-> Use the outer most index to access each sequence
+> Use the outermost index to access each sequence

 Retrieve the nucleotide at a particular position in a sequence.
 ```python